Why Machine Learning and AI Are the Future of Oil Analysis

 After analysis, the majority of samples are categorized as normal, but that does not change the time that must be committed to each one.
 Even normal findings can be time consuming, which is why some in the OCM industry have turned to two high-tech resources for quicker, accurate and more efficient data analysis: artificial intelligence and machine learning.

-The Transformation of the Oil Analysis Process
+Transformation Processes: The Future of Oil Analysis

 To understand how all this applies to equipment maintenance, start with what’s commonly called big data.
 Accessing potentially vital information buried in the reams of big data is as vital to maintenance as it is to economics and investments.
 For equipment, such as engines, gears and hydraulics, AI has become the platform to enable identification of troubling trends in a sample.
 It accesses thousands of data points, many of which are inaccessible through traditional analysis, and produces a report for the analyst to review.